Install Neurox

 The install process is primarily designed to help simplify manual creation of DNS records and requesting TLS certificates, typically associated with self-hosted software.
 Post install, the only data to ever leave your cluster will be to handle support and billing.
 Airgapped installs are also available to further eliminate all outbound traffic.

 Although Neurox is not open-source software, Neurox is free for monitoring up to 64 GPUs, which we believe should fit many use cases, including personal, academic and light commercial use.
-For more information, see our .
+For more information, see our pricing plans.
 We also offer alternative, source-available licensing options for enterprise customers.

 Prerequisites